movementlabsxyz/movement-docs/docs/general/Mainnet/high_level_architecture.md

 Celestia is used as the Data Availability (DA) layer.

-!!! . do nodes pay fees to celestia? or is how is this rate limited?

 ## Sequencing

 In order to protect the DA layer from spam, only certain [full nodes](./node_level_architecture.md#full-node) receive authorization to sequence transactions in ordered transaction-batches (called proto-blocks).
 These full nodes provide basic sequencing for transactions ingressed from the users.
 The full node then sends the proto-block to the DA service using the [DA light node](node_level_architecture.md#da-light-node).